ohallstrom/cs341-project/README.md

-Repo for the project in the introduction to computer graphics course (CS-341) taught at EPFL that I did together with @HaymozJo.
+### Repo for the project in the introduction to computer graphics course (CS-341) taught at EPFL that I did together with @HaymozJo.
+Please see our Final Report below.
 ---
 # Final Report
 by Oskar Hallström and Jonathan Haymoz